oasis-tcs/openc2-ap-pf/oc2pf.md

 Upon receipt of a 'deny [target]' Command with an Argument that is not supported by the Actuator, PF Consumers:

-* MUST NOT respond with OK/200
+* MUST NOT respond with OK/200.
-* SHOULD respond with the 501 status code
+* SHOULD respond with the 501 status code.
-* SHOULD respond with 'Argument not supported' in the status text
+* SHOULD respond with 'Argument not supported' in the status text.
-* MAY respond with the 500 status code
+* MAY respond with the 500 status code.

 OpenC2 Producers that send 'deny target' Commands and support the 'delete pf:rule_number' Command:

 * MUST support the pf:rule_number Target type as defined in Table 2.1.2-2.
-* SHOULD populate the Command Arguments field with '"response_requested" : "complete"
+* SHOULD populate the Command Arguments field with '"response_requested" : "complete"'.
-* MAY populate the Command Arguments field with the "insert_rule" : <integer> option
+* MAY populate the Command Arguments field with the 'insert_rule' Argument .
-* MUST populate the Command Arguments field with "response_requested" : "complete" if the insert_rule Argument is populated
+* MUST populate the Command Arguments field with "response_requested" : "complete" if the 'insert_rule' Argument is populated

 OpenC2 Consumers that receive 'deny target' Commands:
 * MUST respond with Response code 200 upon successful parsing of the 'deny target' Command and subsequent imnplementation of the corresponding rule.